ryelle/Foxhound/README.md

 ------------------

 This is very much a work-in-progress theme.
 If you notice anything acting strange, [let me know](https://github.com/ryelle/Foxhound/issues), but it might just be that I haven't built that part yet.
 I also try to keep updated with new WP-API releases, but I might be a little delayed.
 Same deal - see anything really broken, [let me know](https://github.com/ryelle/Foxhound/issues).

- - `replaceChild` error message.
-Doesn't break display?
-Not sure what's broken here.
- - New loading message
- - Single post navigation (next/previous).
-Might need to create endpoint/setting for this.
- - Social link styles for navigation
- - Attachment pages do not work